 Lima beans are an interesting crop of beans that grow in the warm season.
 They are native to Central America, but can be grown elsewhere.
-They are a very nutritious bean.
-They are high in protein, thiamine, riboflavin and iron.
+They are a very nutritious bean – high in protein, thiamine, riboflavin and iron.

 How to Grow Lima Beans

-If you want to know how to plant lima beans, you would do so about 1 to 1 1/2 inches deep into the warm soil.
-Space your rows about 2 feet apart, and then in the rows, space the seeds 2 to 4 inches apart.
-After planting lima beans, watch for signs of germination because you will want to thin the plants to about 4 to 6 inches apart.
+As a native to Central America, lima beans require a soil temperature no lower than 65 F. (18 C.), which helps the plants germinate.
+Plant lima beans about 1 to 1 1/2 inches (2.5 to 3.8 cm.) deep into the warm soil.
+Space your rows about 2 feet (60 cm.) apart, and then in the rows, space the seeds 2 to 4 inches (5-10 cm.) apart.
+After planting lima beans, watch for signs of germination because you will want to thin the plants to about 4 to 6 inches (10-15 cm.) apart.

 When to Harvest Lima Beans

-Depending on your local temperature and other factors, you can have a great yield of more lima beans that you would use.
-Therefore, when planting lima beans, you want to be sure you know how to store them.
+Depending on your local temperature and other factors, you can have a great yield, with more lima beans that you can use.
 You can store fresh picked lima beans at about 32 F. (0 C.) with 90 percent humidity for about two weeks.
 You can also freeze them or can them, depending on your preference.